Dr Cüneyt Çakırlar is Senior Lecturer in Communication, Culture and Media. He teaches on a variety on modules in film and media studies.

 - Sound and Screen Media: Culture and Practice

 - Theorising Media and Culture; Theorising the Screen

 - Researching Media and Culture

-He is also contributing to the MA Media and Globalization and BA Global Studies.
+He is also contributing to the MA Media and Globalization provision (NTU and ICUC – Beijing/China joint degrees).

 Dr Çakirlar joined the department English, Media and Creative Cultures at NTU in 2012.
 He holds BS in Chemical Engineering (Bogaziçi University, Turkey), MA in Cultural Studies (Istanbul Bilgi University, Turkey) and PhD in Gender Studies (University College London, UK).